The times of the Training classes are:

 Get involved of Facebook by posting some of your videos or images,

-I have a couple of small give away's for the videos that impressed me most, made me smile, don't worry about the quality, or even if your not the best yet at doing it right yet as long as it captures the Woofers spirit of giving it a go you will be in with a chance.
+on't worry about the quality, or even if your not the best yet at doing it right yet as long as it captures the Woofers spirit of giving it a go you will be in with a chance.

 Also if your dog has a story, to add to the blog, lets hear about it, anything from playing with your chums in the park, beach or woods to something you did in the classes.